 Unfortunately, these tasks and requirements will continue for a while and have now become a part of their daily routines.
 Managing and keeping track of all of these changes is even a bigger nightmare.
 Being closed for so many months, it is time to check facilities and existing equipment for any issues.
 You need to get back up and running quickly, but also you need to ensure that equipment is properly maintained.
 One of the greatest tools available today is having a good Computerized Maintenance Management System (CMMS) to help you manage all of these tasks through detailed documentation, tracking and streamlining of your processes, and keeping you on schedule.
-To help you out we have identified a few things to add to your checklist in getting your facility back in operations.
+To help you out we have identified a few things to add to your checklist in getting your facility back in operation.

 Facility Managers Checklist After COVID